matteoxpo/T15D24/README.md

 >I made my absolute biggest mistake when designing additional modules for j00ru.
 I gave it all the control over them. \
 >Back then I had no idea how it could all turn out.
 After all, it seemed logical: if it was able to help people in so many situations, even beyond the scope of documentation, why couldn't it monitor its own status? \
->In the end, the idea of ​​independence ruined my whole project.
+>In the end, the idea of ​​independence ruined my whole project. virtual_j00ru, who was supposed be good-natured robot Verter, turned out to be a disaster.
 After the accident, we needed an immediate solution.
 We could not turn it off, but we could take its modules away and return it to the original state...

 A piece of text is illegible, the sheet must have served as a desk leg for way too long.